-This is the first in a new series on household chemicals.
+This is the first in our series on household chemicals.

-Over the past few years, I have gotten the impression that many people are using chlorine bleach¹ in an unsafe manner.
-Chlorine bleach aka sodium hypochlorite is a powerful disinfectant and is one of only a few widely available, inexpensive sanitizing agents.
-It is so powerful in fact that it should only be used in fairly low concentrations.
+Over the past few years, I have gotten the impression that many people are using chlorine bleach in an unsafe manner.
+Chlorine bleach, aka sodium hypochlorite, is a powerful disinfectant and is one of only a few widely available, inexpensive sanitizing agents.
+It is so powerful that it should only be used in fairly low concentrations.

 Chlorine bleach should always be used in a well-ventilated area.

 If your eyes are watering, you are using too much bleach.

 - You should have worn gloves